 There are tons of alternatives to Nmap, including Masscan, Rustcan, and others.
-While some of this similar software offers faster scanning times, almost none of them offers as many options and high-quality results as Nmap does.
+While some of this similar software offers faster scanning times, almost none of them offers as many options and high-quality results as an Nmap full scan does.

 For most users, even the advanced ones, Nmap is enough.
 If you don’t like terminals, you can always take a look into ZenMap, the GUI-based version of Nmap.